Bulawayo: Transport

-The city has a total road network of about 2,100 kilometres; 70 percent was declared in 2017 in a poor condition.
-The R2 road links Bulawayo with the Capital Harare, and the Cape to Cairo Road links with the Gaborone and Lusaka.
+The city has a total road network of about 2,100 kilometres; in 2017, 70 percent was in poor condition.
+The R2 road links Bulawayo with Harare, and the Cape to Cairo Road links with Gaborone and Lusaka.

 The Bulawayo railway station is the central point of the railway line that connects the cities of Lusaka and Gaborone (part of the Cape to Cairo Railway), as well as being the terminal of the Beira–Bulawayo railway, which connects with the cities of Gweru, Harare, Mutare and Beira.
-Through the station in the outskirts of Umzingwane, the city of Bulawayo is connected to the Beitbridge Bulawayo Railway.
+Through the station on the outskirts of Umzingwane, Bulawayo is connected to the Beitbridge Bulawayo Railway.

 On 1 November 2013, a new terminal of Joshua Mqabuko Nkomo International Airport, formerly known as Bulawayo Airport, was opened.

 Healthcare

 Bulawayo is home to many hospitals and other medical facilities.
 The United Bulawayo Hospitals, a public hospital network, operates Bulawayo Central Hospital, Richard Morris Hospital, Lady Rodwell Maternity Hospital, and Robbie Gibson Infectious Diseases Hospital.
 Mpilo Central Hospital, is the largest hospital in Bulawayo, and the second-largest in Zimbabwe, and features a nursing school and midwifery school on its campus.
 Bulawayo is also home to Ingutsheni Hospital, which at 700 beds is the largest psychiatric hospital in Zimbabwe.
 Other hospitals in Bulawayo include All Saints Children's Hospital, Hillside Hospital, Mater Dei Hospital, the Nervous Disorders Hospital, St Francis Hospital and Thorngrove Isolation Hospital.